canonical/launchpad-manual/docs/developer/explanation/index.rst

 Best practices for development
 ------------------------------

-Launchpad aims to be fast, always available, and safe to change.
+Launchpad aims to be fast and always available.
+It should also be safe to change parts of it with a low risk of breaking other parts of the system.
 These principles inform how its code is structured, how performance and permissions are handled, and how its templates and tests are written.